-The main bar is situated in an impressive space reminiscent of a tythe barn, with a riot of timber work forming the substantial roof space.
+The main bar is situated in an impressive, Grade II listed, 18th century barn, with a riot of timber work forming the substantial roof space.
 Among the timbers are some particularly old examples, presumably rescued from elsewhere.
 The floorspace is split level and furnished traditionally.
 Framed black and white photographs of bygone Portsmouth hang on the walls around the raised deck.
 Piped music is played and subtitled television news is shown.
 Quiz and gambling machines are available and there is an ATM located towards the end of the bar counter.

-At the bar there is a choice of three real ales (Wadworth 6X, Greene King Old Speckled Hen and Brakspear Bitter) plus a choice of keg beers, cider, wines and spirits.
+At the bar there is a choice of two or three real ales (Sharp’s Doom Bar and St Austell Tribute as of September 2017) plus a choice of keg beers, cider, wines and spirits, including single malt whisky.
 Drinks prices are very reasonable, as is the extensive menu, available all day, with customers able to dine in the main bar or opt to use the separate restaurant.
 There is an outside patio area and large car park.

 Pub Operator: Mitchells & Butlers

 Reviewed 19th January 2015 (updated 5th September 2017)